 This one-crust “Star-Spangled Berry Pie” is the ultimate Independence Day dessert!
-Ripe raspberries and blueberries are toped with pie crust stars.
-Add a white chocolate layer on the bottom and you’ve got a slice of heaven!
+Ripe raspberries and blueberries are topped with stars; a white chocolate layer on the bottom takes this over the top!

 This recipe makes two crusts, but you’ll need only one for this pie recipe.
 (Label and freeze the second dough ball.)